Located in subregion/area: Montagne & Val de Reims / Massif de Saint-Thierry

 - Philippe Massonnot (RC)

-- Eric Milet-Govin (RC), has 3.5 ha of vineyards in five villages in the Massif de Saint-Thierry (Pouillon, Thil, Villers-Franqueux, Chenay, and Hermonville), Châtillon-sur-Marne (in the Vallée de la Marne), and Chacenay (in the Aube).
+- Eric Milet-Govin (RC, Facebook page), has 3.5 ha of vineyards in five villages in the Massif de Saint-Thierry (Pouillon, Thil, Villers-Franqueux, Chenay, and Hermonville), Châtillon-sur-Marne (in the Vallée de la Marne Rive Droite), and Chacenay (in the Barséquanais).

-- Adrien Simon, has vineyards in Pouillon, Thil, and Villers-Franqueux with 60% Pinot Meunier, 30% Chardonnay, and 10% Pinot Noir.
-The vintage Champagne is Chardonnay-dominated (70% in the 2008 vintage).
+- Adrien Simon (RC, Facebook page), has vineyards in Pouillon, Thil, and Villers-Franqueux with 60% Pinot Meunier, 30% Chardonnay, and 10% Pinot Noir.
+The vintage Champagne is composed of 70% Chardonnay and 30% Pinot Noir (refers to the 2008 and 2012 vintages).

 - Coopérative Vinicole Les Six Coteaux, a cooperative founded in 1951 that today has over 130 members with about 154 ha of vineyards.
 The members are primarily located in Pouillon, Villers-Franqueux, Thil, Saint-Thierry, Merfy, and Brimont.
 The original plant is located in Pouillon, where the grapes are pressed and vinification takes place.
 Since 2006, they also have a facility in Villers-Franqueux, for cellaring, disgorgement and expedition of bottles.
 Since late 2014, sales to visitors also takes place here.
 The Champagnes are sold under the brand:

 - Charles Heston.
 The name refers to the music and dance style Charleston, and should remind us of the happy 1920s (rather than of Charlton Heston).
 The French pronunciation of “Charles Heston” comes closer to that of “Charleston” than what is the case in English.
-The vintage Champagne consists of a majority of Chardonnay and the rest Pinot Noir (refers to the 2008 vintage).
+The vintage Champagne consists of a majority of Chardonnay (2008: the rest Pinot Noir; 2013: 70% Chardonnay, 26% Pinot Meunier, 4% Pinot Noir, 22% of the wine vinified in oak).
+Charles Heston produces three different Ratafia (fortified sweet wine) of which one 100% Chardonnay and one 100% Pinot Noir.
+It is less common to see the grape variety indicated for a Ratafia.

 - Wikipedia about this village in English, in French.